The Headcount Problem at Scale

 Why Manual Tally Counters Persist Alongside Technology

 Given the availability of RFID, thermal cameras, LiDAR people counters, and AI-powered video analytics, it is reasonable to ask why events still rely on humans clicking tally counters at the gate.
 The answer is resilience.
 Every electronic system used at an outdoor event operates in a hostile environment — heat, dust, rain, intermittent power, overloaded cellular networks, and crowds that can physically dislodge or obstruct sensors.
 A thermal people-counting camera mounted above a gate provides excellent data when it works, but it can be blinded by direct sunlight, fooled by people walking in tight clusters (counting a group of four as two), and rendered useless by a power outage.
 When it fails, there is no fallback unless a human counter is already in position.
-The tally counter — whether a mechanical clicker or a digital counter on a phone — requires no power infrastructure, no network connectivity, no calibration, and no technical expertise.
-It works in rain, in dust, in 105-degree heat, and during the cellular network congestion that occurs when 50,000 people try to post Instagram stories simultaneously.
+A clicker — mechanical or app-based — does not need power, network, or calibration, and it does not stop working when 50,000 people try to post Instagram stories at the same time and the cell network goes sideways.
 This is why crowd management professionals almost universally recommend maintaining manual gate counts even when electronic systems are deployed.
 The electronic system is the primary data source when operational.
 The manual count is the backup that is always on.

 Weather, Crowd Surges, and Emergency Evacuation